TylerBurr/zero/README.md

-resume, puts the current music back on. skip, skip to next music. stop, stop all music. queue, see the next songs. - Work in Progress volume <1 - 100>, change the volume. - Work in Progress clear-queue, remove music in the queue. - Work in Progress nowplaying, see music in progress. - Work in Progress
+resume, puts the current music back on. skip, skip to next music. stop, stop all music. queue, see the next songs. nowplaying, see music in progress. volume <1 - 100>, change the volume. - Work in Progress clear-queue, remove music in the queue. - Work in Progress
 ```

 # 💡 General commands